Geometry Wars: Galaxies: Other modes

 Galaxies offers several modes of multiplayer play.
 In Cooperative mode, two players each control their own ship but share the same score, multiplier, bombs and lives.
 Simultaneous mode plays similarly, except that each player has their own score and lives, and the players compete to achieve the higher score.
 The DS version includes an extra Versus mode, in which one player controls the ship and the other player spawns enemies to try to destroy it.
 In all multiplayer modes the support drone is not available, and if the players move toward opposite ends of the screen, the camera zooms out to keep them both in the frame.

 The Nintendo DS and Wii editions of Galaxies can connect to one another wirelessly, allowing players to unlock an additional Galaxy to play in both versions.
 Both editions of the game can also transfer a version of Galaxies to a Nintendo DS via its Download Play feature.
 Retro Evolved is included in both editions of the game, allowing the player to play the game as it was released on Xbox Live Arcade (minus Achievements and Retro mode).
 Retro Evolved also supports an online leaderboard feature.

 History

 Geometry Wars: Galaxies was announced in the July 2007 edition of Nintendo Power.
-Developed by Kuju Entertainment, the Wii version was released on November 23, 2007, and the Nintendo DS version was released four days later.

-In the United Kingdom, both versions were released on January 18, 2008.
+Developed by Kuju Entertainment, the game was released in North America in November 2007.
+Both Wii and DS versions were released in Europe on January 18, 2008, and in Australia on February 7, 2008.

 Reception

-Geometry Wars: Galaxies received positive reviews from critics.
-On Metacritic, the game holds scores of 79/100 for the DS version based on 36 reviews and 80/100 for the Wii version based on 55 reviews.
+Geometry Wars: Galaxies received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.